 Defence and Counterclaim

-1. Where a defendant enters an appearance to a plenary summons he shall deliver his defence and counterclaim (if any):
+1. Where a defendant enters an appearance to a plenary summons he shall, subject to the terms of any order of the Court made in the proceedings, including any order made in accordance with Order 122, rule 7, deliver his defence and counterclaim (if any):

-(a) in case he does not by notice require a statement of claim, within twenty eight days from the entry of appearance; or
+(a) in case he does not by notice require a statement of claim, within eight weeks from the entry of appearance; or

-(b) in any other case within twenty eight days from the date of delivery of the statement of claim or from the time limited for appearance, whichever shall be later.
+(b) in any other case within eight weeks from the date of delivery of the statement of claim or from the time limited for appearance, whichever shall be later.

 2. Where leave has been given to a defendant to defend under Order 37, he shall deliver his defence (if any) within such time as shall be limited by the order giving leave to defend or, if no time is thereby limited, within fourteen days from the order.